One Pager: Format, Structure & How to Write One

 Step 7: Polish and Share

 Give it one final read.
 Is it clear?
 Does it look polished?
 Ask a teammate for feedback or test it with someone outside your team.
-When you’re happy with it, hit publish and share your Bit link.
-You can also track views, clicks, and engagement.
+When you’re happy with it, you can share your doc as a live link, a password-protected file, or a link with an expiration date.
+You can also export it in PDF, Word, or Markdown format.

 1. Make It Look Good (Seriously)